sikaeducation/curriculum/102/standards/manage-file-systems-cli/topics/cli-navigation-1/README.md

 * The absolute path to the `documents` directory is `/home/some-user/documents`
 * This path can also be written as `~/documents`

-Entering paths correctly by hand is tedious and error-prone.
-Luckily, you can use tab completion to help you out.
+Entering paths correctly by hand is tedious and error-prone, but tab completion helps.
 If you enter a couple of characters for the path you want and press `Tab`, the terminal will try to complete the rest of the path for you.
 If there's more than one possible match, you can press `Tab` repeatedly to cycle through options.
 This accomplishes two things: It saves you time typing, and it also ensures that the file or folder you're looking for actually exists.
 If the terminal can't tab complete a path, you're probably not in the right place.

 ## Finding out where you are

-To see the absolute path to your current location, run `pwd`:
+To see the absolute path to your current location, run `pwd` in your terminal:

 ```bash
 pwd